Written by Scott Hogan, ACE-CPT, COES

 After doing the first two exercises below, you’ll feel those muscles waking up!

-If you want more in depth exercise descriptions, you can get a free copy of my best-selling book Built From Broken here.
+If you want more in depth exercise descriptions, get your copy of my best-selling book Built From Broken here.

 We’ve also recently launched our first online course that walks you through the process of rebuilding your body from the inside out (based on the most important Built From Broken principles).